Javed002/Object_detection_PointNet/README.md

 ## PointNet Architecture
 <img src="Architecture.JPG" alt="pointnet" />

+The classification network takes n points as input, applies input and feature transformations, and then aggregates point features by max pooling.
+The output is classification scores for k classes.
+The segmentation network is an extension to the classification net.

 ## Working
 The classification network takes N points with its 3D coordinates as input.